stevinz/awesome-game-engine-dev/README.md

 ### C <a name="Open-Source-C"></a>
 - 🔒 [Doom](https://github.com/id-Software/DOOM) : The original 1993 3D masterpiece by id Software.
 - 🔒 [Gish](https://store.steampowered.com/app/9500/Gish/) [:octocat:](https://github.com/blinry/gish) : Open Source version of the award-winning physics platformer.
-- 💸 [Handmade Hero](https://handmadehero.org/) : Huge collection of youtube videos on making a video game from start to finish, along with the option to access the source code for $15.
+- 💸 [Handmade Hero](https://handmadehero.org/) : Huge collection of YouTube videos on making a video game from start to finish, along with the option to access the source code for $15.

 ### C++ <a name="Open-Source-Cpp"></a>
 - 🔒 [Dungeon Crawl: Stone Soup](https://crawl.develz.org/) [:octocat:](https://github.com/crawl/crawl) : Classic roguelike adventure through dungeons filled with dangerous monsters in a quest to find the mystifyingly fabulous Orb of Zot.